3cky/telegram-uploader-bot/README.md

 uploads:
   - directory: "/path/to/watch/dir"
     files:
-      - "*.jpg" # case insensitive match
+      - "*.jpg" # file name match by the mask is case insensitive
     documents: false # set to true to upload files as documents (without reencoding)
     chat: 1234567
     tags: